Skip to content

 Frequently asked questions

-What power is needed for a brushless ceiling grinder?
+What power is needed for a ceiling grinder?

 Brushless or corded for ceiling work?